spoddutur/spark-notes/spark_memory_management.md

 **How to fix this?**

 `UNIFIED MEMORY MANAGEMENT` - This is how Unified Memory Management works:
-- Express execution and storage memory as one single unified region (i.e., on-heap memory is not split.
-Its shared between execution and storage memory combinedly)
+- Express execution and storage memory as one single unified region.
+- So, there's no splitting of memory in this approach.
-- Keep acquiring execution memory and evict storage as u need more execution memory.
+- Execution and Storage shares it combinedly with this agreement: "Keep acquiring execution memory and evict storage as u need more execution memory".

 Following picture depicts Unified memory management..